 Definition 1.9 (Backtracking).
 A backtracking algorithm solves a computational problem by constructing a candidate solution incrementally, until either a solution or a contradiction is reached.
 In case of a contradiction, the algorithm "backtracks" (i.e. reverts) its last steps to a state where another solution is still viable.
-For efficient backtracking algorithms, there are two main ingredients:
+Efficient backtracking algorithms have two main ingredients: